Who hires a coach?

 While people seem to think it’s odd to go to a coach (after all until recently many people have lived great lives without one), most clients realize that coaching has made such a significant difference in the course of their life that they would highly recommend coaching to others.

-Women who are struggling with priorities and making time for themselves are definitely good coaching candidates.
-Likewise women who are finding that they rarely get a chance to contemplate their goals, let alone consider how to go about achieving them.
-Women who feel uncomfortable speaking up or tend to put their needs on the back burner would benefit from coaching.
+Those who are struggling with priorities and making time for themselves are definitely good coaching candidates.
+Likewise people who are finding that they rarely get a chance to contemplate their goals, let alone consider how to go about achieving them.
+Some who feel uncomfortable speaking up or tend to put their needs on the back burner would benefit from coaching.

-Coaching is very helpful for women who don’t take time to figure out how they want their lives to progress.
-Women who are caught up in the daily schedule and to do list may find working with a coach to be remarkably empowering.
+Coaching is very helpful for those who don’t take time to figure out how they want their lives to progress.
+People who are caught up in the daily schedule and to do list may find working with a coach to be remarkably empowering.